 Dog Lost.
 Still Missing

 Ozzy, the rescue Vizsls, has been missing from Cambridgeshire since September 24, 2020.
-He belongs to Christine Goldsmith, rector of Leadenham Church in Lincolnshire, who says her life has been on hold since the day Ozzy went missing.
+He belongs to Christine Goldsmith, rector of Leadenham Church in Lincolnshire, who says her life has been on hold since that day.

 “Last September, admitted Ozzy to a veterinary referral hospital in Cambridgeshire to have a stent put in to help with a heart problem.